dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 The flags value is a bitwise operator, and there are other possible values to be used, but for our purpose we will focus only on the three mentioned above.

-The return value of the function is the file descriptor id.
+The return value of the function is the file descriptor id (a resource handle).
 We have already seen how to parse a path and get the mountpoint id if it is available.
 But what about the file descriptor and its id?
 What is it?
-File descriptors represents a file that has been opened by the VFS, and contain information on how to access it (i.e. mountpoint_id), the filename, the various pointers to keep track of current read/write positions, eventual locks, etc. So before proceed let's outline a very simple file descriptor struct:
+File descriptors represents a file resource that has been opened by the VFS, and contain information on how to access it (i.e. mountpoint_id), the filename, the various pointers to keep track of current read/write positions, eventual locks, etc. So before proceed let's outline a very simple file descriptor struct:

 ```c
 typedef struct {